RAKwireless-HK/GWIN/Gateway Registration/Readme.md

 # How to Setup
-Revise the variables in Registor_Gateway_info.py
+Revise the variables in Registor_Gateway_info.py.
+Fill in all Gateway Data in Gateway_INFO.xlsx and save the file.

 # How to use?
 Run Registor_Gateway_info.py